The Role of Business in Humanitarian Relief

 Analysis of the Mediterranean Refugee Crisis has tended to focus on understanding its causes and critiquing the political response both at the European and nation state level.

 Long term solutions

-This oversight misses the significant role that business already plays in delivering solutions to socio-political issues, by providing finance; product and service support and actively working on social integration in the Mediterranean refugee crisis.
+This oversight misses the significant role that business already plays in delivering solutions to socio-political issues, by providing finance, and product and service support, and actively working on social integration in the Mediterranean refugee crisis.

 Inter-Governmental Organisations are increasingly calling upon business to take a leadership role in responding to this contemporary humanitarian crisis.

 For example, the UN Global Compact, in partnership with the UN Refugee Agency (UNHCR), have launched a Business Action Pledge that calls on companies to help address not only the immediate humanitarian challenge but also be part of longer-term solutions.

 Some of the biggest companies globally, many of whom are bigger than nation states, have responded to this call.
 BT, GSK, Goldman Sachs and Linklaters for example have given financial donations to humanitarian charities to provide immediate assistance to refugees.

 Increasingly, however, business engagement extends beyond financial donations and business assumes a more active role beyond this traditional form of engagement.
 Unilever and UPS for example are using their core business capacities to provide product and logistic solutions.

 - The UPS Foundation, in collaboration with the United Nations High Commissioner for Refugees (UNHCR) and the World Food Programme (WFP), is providing relief shipments to refugees in Greece.